rcos/rcos-handbook/docs/membership/join_rcos.md

 <!-- - Practice giving and receiving feedback.
 Learning how to discuss technical and non-technical aspects of a project in a constructive fashion is a critical skill that employers look for! -->

 <!-- Students can participate in RCOS for course credit or for a stipend.
 At the beginning of each semester, the Internal Advisory Board will review project proposals and decide which projects should receive financial support. -->

-## GitHub

-[GitHub](https://github.com/) is where most RCOS projects are stored and collaborated on within.
-You will need to create an account and eventually create or join a project.
-Some projects do choose another platform such as GitLab, BitBucket, etc.

-## Observatory

-[Observatory](https://rcos.io) is RCOS's open source project management platform.
-Every RCOS member is required to have an observatory account, it's through this platform that you can write blog posts, record your attendance and see other RCOS projects.

-## Discord

-[Discord](https://rcos-discord.herokuapp.com/) is the primary communication platform for RCOS.
-We created a tool to link your RPI identity to your Discord account (only for our server of course!) and create categories and channels for small groups and projects each semester.
-Here you'll be able to reach out to Faculty Advisors, Coordinators, Mentors, and your fellow members!

 <!-- ## Finding a project